What Is Thai Stick Weed?

 How to Make Thai Sticks at Home

-🧰 Materials You’ll Need:
+What You’ll Need:

-- Whole cannabis buds
+- Whole, well-cured cannabis buds

 - Fresh cannabis fan leaves (for wrapping)

-- Hash oil or rosin (for binding)
+- Hash oil or rosin (to seal and bind)

 - Bamboo skewer or stick